-If my previous mentioning of the AmpliFi Alien router’s mesh portion sounded a bit like a tease, that’s because, at the time, I knew Ubiquiti would release an Alien Kit, but couldn’t talk about it.
+If my previous mentioning of the AmpliFi Alien mesh portion sounded a bit like a tease, that’s because, at the time, I knew Ubiquiti would release an Alien Kit but couldn’t talk about it.

-Even though you can use two Alien routers — at $380 each — to form a mesh, it makes a more economic sense to get a kit of a router and a mesh point.
+Even though you can use two Alien routers — at $380 each — to form a mesh, it makes more economic sense to get a router and mesh point combo.
 That kit is now available for $699 — not exactly affordable, but it sure is less expensive than getting two routers.

 This review focuses on the mesh aspect of the Alien.
-It makes more sense if you have already read my take on it as a standalone router.
+It makes more sense if you have already read my take on the Alien as a standalone router.
 So, make sure you do that first.

 For the most part, I find an Alien-based system quite excellent despite the fact it has no dedicated backhaul band, nor does it include the support for 160MHz channels.
 It’s also cost-prohibitive, a little thin on network customization, and restrictive in hardware options.
 But for some odd reason, you’ll probably love it anyway.